superterrific/stakes-profiles/src/about.md

 * Multiple winners and "run backs" (horses who have made more than one start in the race)

 Open company races, or races that are open to any sex, include
-* How fillies and mares have preformed (if any fillies or mares raced in the time period)
+* How fillies and mares have performed (if any fillies or mares raced in the time period)

 Races for 2-year-olds include
 * Number of career starts prior to race